Networking doesn’t have to be painful. Just ask yourself who you need to know if you want to be smarter, more successful or more productive.

-Over the past two weeks I've had conversations with a lot of interesting people.
+Within a two-week time period, I had conversations with a lot of interesting people.
 They were with an MBA intern, Branding Guru, Human Resources enthusiast, Leadership author and Social Media/website pro.
-And that's only a partial list.
+And that’s only a partial list.

 The backgrounds and talents of these people were all over the map.
 This is what made it so interesting and exciting.
 I learned something from each of them.
 Things that enlightened.